 Paul-Gordon Chandler is a curious wanderer, a man of spiritual depth and refreshing insight.
 His journey into Kahlil Gibran’s life and timeless teachings offers solace and shelter in our divided and troubled times.

-— Jeffrey Fleishman, senior writer on film, art, and culture, Los Angeles Times
+— Jeffrey Fleishman, Senior Writer and previous Foreign Editor of the Los Angeles Times

-— Rev. Dr. Amy Butler, senior minister, Riverside Church, New York
+— The Rev. Dr. Amy Butler, former senior minister, Riverside Church, New York

 — Imam Mohamad Bashar Arafat, president, Islamic Affairs Council of Maryland and Civilizations Exchange and Cooperation Foundation

-— The Most Rev. Michael B. Curry, Presiding Bishop of The Episcopal Church
+— From the Foreword by The Most Rev. Michael B. Curry, Presiding Bishop of The Episcopal Church

 — Ambassador Rabbi David N. Saperstein, former US Ambassador-at-Large for International Religious Freedom

-— Rev. James Winkler, president and general secretary, National Council of Churches
+— The Rev. James Winkler, former president and general secretary, National Council of Churches

 Chandler blends memoir and biography in this introductory exploration of poet Kahlil Gibran’s influences, writings, and impact.
 He traces Gibran’s life from his birth in Lebanon in 1883 and his immigration to the United States in 1895 to his return to the Middle East in 1899 and his encounters with leading artistic figures in Europe before his death in 1931.
 Each chapter centers on a key work of Gibran’s, with ample excerpts to get a sense of his style and messages.
 This orderly chronology will help readers fill in details and get a better sense of what events shaped Gibran’s work, including personal losses, World War I, and the dislocation of being an immigrant.
 Those unfamiliar with the poet’s work will gain solid insights into how and why Gibran sought out universal reconciliation of the religious impulses stemming from his Maronite Catholic upbringing, his Arab identity, and his Western education.
 Chandler includes anecdotes from his own travels, including (but not exclusively) to sites related to Gibran’s life....
 [This book] provides a solid introduction to Gibran and his complex work.